emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

 - **Reliable IoT Data Message Delivery**: EMQX can reliably batch and send MQTT messages to HStreamDB, enabling the integration of IoT devices with HStreamDB and application systems.
 - **MQTT Message Transformation**: Using the rule engine, EMQX can filter and transform MQTT messages.
 Messages can undergo data extraction, filtering, enrichment, and transformation before being sent to HStreamDB.
-- **大规模数据流存储**：HStreamDB 支持在专门设计的分布式、容错的日志存储集群中可靠地存储数百万数据流，并在需要的时候重放或推送实时数据流的更新到应用中。能够与 EMQX 消息模型完美结合，实现大规模物联网数据采集传输与存储。
+- **Large-Scale Data Stream Storage**: HStreamDB supports the reliable storage of millions of data streams in a specially designed distributed, fault-tolerant log storage cluster.
+It can replay or push real-time data stream updates to applications as needed.
+Perfectly integrating with EMQX's message model, it achieves large-scale IoT data collection, transmission, and storage.
-- **Cluster and Scalability**: EMQX and HStreamDB 采用云原生架构构建，支持集群在线伸缩、动态扩缩容，allowing flexible horizontal scaling as your business grows to meet expanding demands.
+- **Cluster and Scalability**: Built with a cloud-native architecture, EMQX and HStreamDB support online scaling and dynamic expansion and contraction of clusters, allowing flexible horizontal scaling to meet growing business demands.
-- **灵活的处理能力**：在 HStreamDB 可以使用熟悉的 SQL 来过滤、转换、聚合以及连接多个数据流，也支持使用标准 SQL 和物化视图进行数据流实时处理以及监测和分析，获取实时数据洞察。
+- **Flexible Processing Capabilities**: In HStreamDB, you can use familiar SQL to filter, transform, aggregate, and join multiple data streams.
+It also supports real-time processing, monitoring, and analysis of data streams using standard SQL and materialized views, providing real-time data insights.
 - **Processing Capabilities in High-Throughput Scenarios**: HStreamDB Data Bridge supports both synchronous and asynchronous write modes, allowing for a flexible balance between latency and throughput according to different scenarios.

 ## Before You Start